 Members will be able to stay in touch with Society business by reading the minutes of our monthly Membership meetings online as well as our Financial Reports.

 These small, informal groups of our members, have a forum for discussing their brick-walls, advise of research breakthroughs and share with other members their successes and failures.

 The groups include location-specific groups: Canadian Roots, English Roots, Irish Roots, German Roots, New York/New England Roots, and our newest group on Scandinavian Roots.
-Genealogy Software users for Family Tree Maker and for RootsMagic.
-Family history groups include our: Writers Group and DNA.
+Genealogy Software users for Family Tree Maker and RootsMagic.
+Family history groups include our: Beginners Group and, our Writers Group.

 Society-sponsored events, i.e. Membership meetings, Special Interest Group Meetings that include dates and locations.